-Answer: In DevOps approach we release software with high frequency to production.
-We have to run tests to gain confidence on the quality of software deliverables.
+Answer: In the DevOps approach, we release software with high frequency to production.
+We have to run tests to gain confidence in the quality of software deliverables.

 29. What is Chaos Monkey in DevOps?

-It checks whether our applications and deployment have survival strategy built into it or not.
+It checks whether our applications and deployment have a survival strategy built into it or not.

 30. How do you perform Test Automation in DevOps?

-Answer: We use following main services of AWS in our environment:
+Answer: We use the following main services of AWS in our environment:

 S3: We use S3 on Amazon for our storage needs.

-DynamoDB: We use DynamoDB in AWS for storing data in NoSQL database form.
+DynamoDB: We use DynamoDB in AWS for storing data in the NoSQL database form.